DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-24-financial-incentives-for-ancient-languages-courses.md

 - Ancient Greek
 - Ancient Hebrew

-When the policy was introduced, there were no ancient language subjects in the drop down list on the subject selection page in the ‘Add course’ flow.
-This meant that providers could not publish a course in ancient languages themselves.
+There weren’t any ancient language subjects in the drop-down list on the subject selection page in the ‘Add course’ flow when DfE introduced the policy.
+The missing subjects meant that providers could not publish courses in ancient languages.

 Providers who wanted to publish a course with an ancient language would have to create a ‘Classics’ course and either: